It's Always Swordfish

 References

-- The use of 'Swordfish' as a password may be a reference to either the 2001 movie, Swordfish or to a scene in the much older Marx Brothers movie Horse Feathers which inspired Swordfish's title.
+- The use of "swordfish" as a password may be a reference to either the 2001 movie Swordfish, or to a scene in the much-older Marx Brothers movie Horse Feathers that inspired the newer movie's title.

-- The '"What be the password?""No," you reply, "'swordfish' be the password."' is a possible reference to the Abbot and Costello "Who's on first" routine, where they exchange banter on various positions in baseball, an the player's names who are on said positions.
-One of the lines is "Who's on first, What's on second, I Don't Know is on third..." talking about the players on said base.
+- The '"What be the password?"
+"No," you reply, "'swordfish' be the password."' is a possible reference to the Abbot and Costello "Who's on First?" routine, in which the two banter on various positions in baseball, as well as the names of the players who are on said positions.
+One of the lines from the routine is "Who's on first, What's on second, I Don't Know's on third."

-- For more swordfish-as-password references, see Swordfish (Password) on Wikipedia.
+- For more swordfish-as-password references, see this Wikipedia page.